JaritoThe3rd/Introduction-to-Visual-Scripting-with-Blueprints-Module-1/README.md

 Fun fact: People tend to argue that blueprints are a lot slower compared to C++.
 But the instructor for Epic games stated that in the early stages of blueprints that was a strong case.

+There are elements where it will run better in C++. but for the most part it is negligible.